SCU Staff Directory

 - Science communication

-- Multidisciplinary research, including science communication across disciplines
+- Multidisciplinary research, including consilience across disciplines

 Hanabeth began her degree in Coastal Management at Southern Cross University in 2001, graduating in 2005.
 In 2006 she spent some time in the United Kingdom, gaining a Professional Graduate Certificate in Education from the University of Plymouth.
 After teaching Environmental Science, Geography, World Development and Sociology for several years, she returned to SCU in order to further deepen her knowledge and develop her teaching and research skills with the School of Environment, Science and Engineering.

 During her Honours year, Hanabeth focused on social dynamics within the growing social movement responding to coal-seam gas (CSG) industry developments in Eastern Australia.
 Her PhD, titled: "The role of social license for industrial developments, with a case study of coal seam gas developments in the Northern Rivers", focused on the role of community input into government decision-making for land-use planning and natural resource management.
+She has so far published thirteen papers arising from this research, including cross-national comparisons.

 Contributing to this, she worked with stakeholder groups to develop the question for the 2012 Lismore City Council Poll on CSG, implementing an extensive community survey in order to explore voter motivations behind different perspectives of the industry.
 In 2013 she carried out a comparative survey in the neighbouring Richmond Valley area, as well as numerous interviews with residents of the Queensland gasfields.